Buzzy Kerbox: Surfing renown

 Shortly after having moved to Hawaii, in 1966, Kerbox began surfing.
 He was ranked in the top ten in 1977, 1978 and 1980.
 He won the 1978 World Cup at Sunset Beach and the 1980 Surfabout in Sydney.
 His development of tow-in surfing, along with fellow surfers such as Dave Kalama and Laird Hamilton, paved the way for surfers worldwide to catch waves which were previously thought to be out of reach, either because they were far from natural breaks like beaches and coasts or because they were too big.
 The first few tow-in sessions were done using Kerbox's 15-foot Zodiac motorboat.
 In more recent years, Kerbox has been an advocate for standup paddle boarding, also known as SUP.

 Tow-in surfing

-Surfers are towed out to a breaking wave via a PWC (personal watercraft, such as a Jet Ski) or a helicopter.
-The surfer holds a line attached to the motorized vehicle.
-They are then set into place, at which point they drop the line and surf the wave.
-Prior to the development of the tow-in method, surfers were generally unable to catch waves topping more than 20 feet.
+Surfers are towed into a breaking wave via a PWC (personal watercraft, such as a Jet Ski) or a Zodiac-type boat.
+The surfer holds a tow rope attached to the watercraft and then are towed into place on the wave while standing on their surfboard (which has foot straps, unlike regular boards) to match the speed of the wave, at which point they drop the tow rope and surf the wave.
+Prior to the development of the tow-in method, surfers were generally unable to catch waves topping more than 30 feet or so due to the speed of those giant waves, and not being able to paddle as fast as the wave with some exceptions.
 With the advent of the tow-in method, surfers were able to catch waves two and three times that height.
 Driver and surfer typically trade roles during a surfing session.
 Tow-in is thought to have revolutionized big wave surfing.
 Kerbox and other professional surfers were featured in Susan Casey's 2011 non-fiction volume The Wave.